 31 Best Things to do in Lombardy, Italy: Top places to visit

-Lombardy is a beautiful piece of Italy in the north of the country, which stretches around Milan In this guide to Lombardy, we take a look at our picks for the most beautiful cities and best things to do in Lombardy, Italy.
+Lombardy is a beautiful piece of Italy in the north of the country, which stretches around Mila In this guide to Lombardy, we take a look at our picks for the most beautiful cities and best things to do in Lombardy, Italy.

 Lombardy